openconnectivityfoundation/OCFMQTTSpy/Readme.md

 Security:

-- cacerts, the file name of the certificate file.
+- cacerts, the file name of the certificate authority certificate file.
+- clcerts, the file name of the client certificate file.

 The config file is read from the same location as the python script.